btmoyers/bash-genomics/episodes/05-writing-scripts.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+On the first line of the file, type `#!/bin/bash`.
+This is common to all bash scripts and tells the computer to use bash when interpreting your commands.

-Type your `grep` command into the file and save it as before.
+Next type your `grep` command into the file and save it as before.
 Be careful that you did not add the `$` at the beginning of the line.

 Now comes the neat part.
 We can run this script.
 Type: